Category Archives: Middle Distance Training

 Flyers Group at AIS

-Changing pace needs to be practised to be developed.
-Simulating race pace conditions is great fun for the athletes.
+Changing pace must be practised and developed.
+Simulating race pace conditions is excellent fun for the athletes.
 Get the athletes to “bounce each other around” and take turns being the first person allowed to change the pace.
-This is great fun and great preparation for racing.
+This is great fun and excellent preparation for racing.

 Recovery Ideas to assist improvement in Endurance Runners